gengwg/dsscratch/README.md

 ### A family with two (unknown) children

-We assume:
+Assumption:

     1. Each child is equally likely to be a boy or girl
-    2. The gender of the sencond child is independent of the gender of the first child
+    2. The gender of the second child is independent of the gender of the first child

+then the event "no girls" has a probability of 1/4, the event "one girl, one boy" has probability 1/2, and the event "two girls" has probability 1/4.

+Probability of event "both children are girls" (B) conditioned on the event "the older child is a girl" (G):
+    P(B|G) = P(B,G) / P(G) = P(B) / P(G) = 1/2